 Undisputed 2: Last Man Standing

 Not by any means a classic, but it was a fun watch though gets a bit over-the-top in its solidarity scenes.
-The fighting is fun to watch, felt like there should have been more fighting rather than story though.
+The fighting is fun to watch, felt like there should have been more fighting rather than a story though.

 Scream 4 (Rewatch)

 This is probably my favourite Scream film, apart from the original.
 Thankfully even though I’ve seen it before, I did not remember much of the plot, so I could see it with semi-fresh eyes.
-Apparently not a lot of people appreciated when it came out, but I think it is worthy of the Scream franchise and of a film on its own.
+Apparently not a lot of people appreciated it when it came out, but I think it is worthy of the Scream franchise and a film on its own.